Store

 5. Do not stop to window shop along the way.

 6. Walk slowly to the gate.
 Do not run.
-Always use any electric conveyer to help get to the gate rather than walk.
+Always use any electric conveyor to help get to the gate rather than walk.
 If you have to take a terminal train, always sit down immediately once inside.
-If you have to take a terminal bus, always ask your companion or the driver to help you with bags, do not haul it up and down the bus yourself.
+If you must take a terminal bus, always ask your companion or the driver to help you with bags; do not haul them up and down the bus yourself.
 Once inside, always sit down and do not stand.

 Air Travel Tips: At the Gate